ember-learn/mentorship-workshop/event-guides/instructions-for-mentees.md

 After the conference, it’s up to you whether you continue chatting, but we hope that you do!
 For example, even a quarterly check-in can go a long way towards building your career and skills.

-In general, a good mentee...
+In general, a mentee might...
-- Keeps a list of things they would like to chat about
+- Keep a list of things they would like to chat about
-- Shares updates if/when they follow through with a mentor’s suggestion, to let them know how it went
+- Share updates if/when they follow through with a mentor’s suggestion, to let them know how it went
-- Reaches out proactively to their mentor
+- Reach out proactively to their mentor
-- Challenges themselves to try new things
+- Challenge themselves to try new things
-- Works towards being a mentor themselves someday
+- Work towards being a mentor themselves someday

 Remember that just like friendships come in many different forms, mentoring relationships have a lot of variation, and that’s ok!